miguelitoelgrande/BlenderSCAD/README.md

 exec(compile(open(filename).read(), filename, 'exec'))
 </pre>

-The second option is preferred if you use an external editor for the code.
+In general, I recommend to start Blender from a command line (Windows or Linux).
+This way you see all error messages and warnings.

+<h4>A few hints<h4>
 Blender files usually grow with all unlinked objects.
 It will garbage clean whenever you save and reopen the document.
-In order to make the "Live Edit" option work reasonable, I explicitly force the deletion of intermediate objects (e.g. before union).
+In order to make the "Live Edit" option work reasonable, I explicitly force the deletion (unlink) of intermediate objects and meshes (e.g. before union).
 Therefore, the files should stay cleaner than while editing a blender file in the usual way.
 <br/>
 A last word of "warning": Pay attention to where your source file is saved.
 <i>ALT+S</i> will save the file in the editor, <i>CTRL+S</i> will save the "materialized" version of that file inside blender.
 Changes may be lost if you resync.